This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 • noopener: Suggests that the href should not have access to the opening window's window.opener object, which is a security measure to prevent potentially harmful behavior in cases of links that open new tabs or windows.

-• noreferrer: Requests that the browser not send the Referer HTTP header when navigating to the href.
+• noreferrer: Requests that the browser does not send the Referer HTTP header when navigating to the href.
 This can enhance user privacy.

 The rel property is primarily used for informational and instructive purposes, helping browsers and web crawlers make better decisions about how to handle and interpret the links on a web page.
 It is important to use appropriate rel values to ensure that links behave as intended and adhere to best practices for web development and SEO (Search Engine Optimization).